jesperancinha/2Bornot2be/ocp11/ocp11-mastery-4/mastery-4-3/Readme.md

 5. `Predicate` of types
 6. Downcasting and Upcasting
 7. `jdeps` alternative `commands` [mastery-4-3-modularity](../mastery-4-3-modularity)
-8. Boxing into a `List` and difference between primitives
+8. Boxing and the difference between primitives
 9. `++i` `i++` in a loop
 10. Collecting duplicate entries to a `Map`
 11. `readPassword` in `Console`